kubernetes/ingress-nginx/docs/user-guide/third-party-addons/opentracing.md

 # specifies the port to use when uploading traces, Default 8126
 datadog-collector-port

+# specifies the url to use for submitting traces.
+If set, this will be used instead of datadog-collector-host / datadog-collector-port.
+# Must be a valid URL.
+The Datadog tracer supports HTTP, HTTPS and unix address schemes.
+# Examples: http://agent.datadog.svc.cluster.local:8126, https://agent, unix:///var/run/datadog, /var/run/datadog
+datadog-collector-url

 # specifies the service name to use for any traces created, Default: nginx
 datadog-service-name